 New Grass and White Clovers:

-New High Sugar Grass varieties developed at IBERS (IGER) have given all livestock farmers the opportunity to significantly raise output and reduce costs simultaneously.
-New grass varieties offer huge advantages over older varieties with up to 2.5 litres more milk, 2kg higher dry matter intake and up to 25% better protein utilization.
+The latest modern Grass Varieties have given all livestock farmers the opportunity to significantly raise output and reduce costs simultaneously.
+New grass and new white clover varieties offer huge advantages over older varieties with up to 2.5 litres more milk, 2kg higher dry matter intake and up to 25% better protein utilization.
 The new varieties of Aber White Clover used in grass/clover leys, with no additional nitrogen are capable of producing higher forage DM yields and better quality forage than grass only leys even where 200kg N/ha is applied.

 The benefits of white clover has been estimated to be worth as much as 2p / litre of milk produced